The CurlyWags Method

 Step 2: Brush

-- Use a curly coat brush to detangle the coat, employing the layer brushing technique.
+- Use a curly coat brush to fully detangle the coat, employing the layer brushing technique.

 - Work section by section - don’t forget the underside, inner legs, and armpits.